 If one of these buildings is has 12 floors of apartments and 20 apartments per floor, that is 240 empty apartments with fucking beach view per building.
 I see about 50 of these monsters in my near vincinity.
 That’s 12000 empty rooms that no one is using.
 That’s bigger than the population of my hometown.

 Knowing all this, it felt counterintuitive to check into a hostel when there’s so much unused space, but the buildings are not squattable and an Atlantic storm was coming.
-Over the following days, I did find some signs of life in town.
-There’s guys painting the structures even whiter before the season starts.
+Over the following days, I did find some signs of life in the town.
+There are guys painting the structures even whiter before the season starts.
 Some people are patching up leaking and broken things of the real estate someone else owns.
 There were a handful of businesses with an “Open All Year!” sign and there were always some tourists at the Los Dedos statue.
 I got a picture like that too:

-In hindsight, I think it was the best time to visit Punta del Este, because in the high season the population swells tenfold.
+In hindsight, I think it was the best time to visit Punta del Este because in the high season the population swells tenfold.
 I can’t imagine the waiting line to take a photo with Uruguay’s most famous landmark.
-The land’s end of town and southernmost point of Uruguay on land is probably my favorite spot.
+The land’s end of town and the southernmost point of Uruguay on land is probably my favorite spot.
 On a walk there, I passed by the marina and imagined trying to find a boat to the continent of Africa from here.
 Continuing my walk, I ran into a number of mermaid statues that were falling apart.
 I wonder if they’ll fix these too.

 Did you enjoy this story?
 I kindly ask you to share it with your friends and leave a comment! 😀

 Got Pinterest?
-Pin Me Please!
+Pin This Please!